 For more detailed information about caring for specific types of materials, see the following resources from conservation experts:

 Books: Caring for Books, from the American Institute for Conservation, provides detailed information on the best ways to store and use books.
+(The AIC also has resources for other types of materials.)

 Newspapers: Most newspapers printed during the late 19th century and after were printed on cheap paper which breaks down and becomes brittle over time.
 The Library of Congress has a guide to newspaper preservation.